 * Dishonoured cheques constitute non-payment of taxes and will be subject to penalty and interest.

-Credit cards are not accepted for payment of property taxes.
+* Credit cards and cash are not accepted for payment of property taxes.

 Your financial institution can pay your taxes on your behalf if you have made such an arrangement through your mortgage agreement.
 Contact your mortgage company for further information.
-Remember to submit your completed home owner grant application directly to the Esquimalt Tax Office.
+Remember to submit your completed home owner grant application directly to the Esquimalt Tax Office or online.

 9. Tax deferment

 You may be eligible to defer your current property taxes.
 The British Columbia Tax Deferment Program is a loan program that allows you to defer your annual property taxes on your home if you meet certain criteria.
 Only current year taxes are eligible for deferment.
-You will still be responsible to submit your Home Owner Grant to the Township of Esquimalt Tax Department by the due date to avoid a 10% penalty.
-Applications received after the property tax due date will be subject to a 10% penalty as will any denied deferment applications.
-For detailed information on this program visit the Deferment Office Website, or contact the Township of Esquimalt Property Tax Department at 250-414-7107.
+You will need to apply through the B.C. government website: